 - Servicing your unit yourself is the best option for cost-effectiveness.
 The process is very simple but effective at keeping your heater going.
 Servicing involves draining your heater completely down.
 Thus removing sediment from the bottom of the heater.
 The second step is primarily for gas water heaters.
 Cleaning the burner assembly involves removing the cover plate located at the bottom, and cleaning the burner, as well as the surrounding area.
 We also have a plan you could sign up for.
 Our own Superior Service Agreement.
 This will have us out twice a year to perform this service on your unit while also inspecting every other fixture in your house.
 Learn more about our Service Agreements.

-You don’t want to have to call an emergency plumber so give us a call for your Charlotte Water Heater Repair needs.
-704-289-6858 or book online!
+You don’t want to have to call an emergency plumber so give us a call for your Charlotte Water Heater Repair needs at (704) 289-6858 if you live in the Monroe/Charlotte area or (704) 813-2888 if you live in the Gaston area.
+You can also book online!